earthly/website/blog/_posts/2021-05-05-docker-networking.md

 Let's understand this with an example.
 In the following `docker-compose.yaml` file, we have a WordPress and a MySQL image.

 When deploying this setup, `docker-compose` maps the WordPress container port 80 to port 80 of the host as specified in the compose file.
-We haven’t defined any custom network, so it should create one for you.
+We haven't defined any custom network, so it should create one for you.
 Run ` docker-compose up -d` to bring up the services defined in the YAML file:

 ```
 version: '3.7'